fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/L4D2_Buy_Store/readme.md

 		// Changes how 'You got credits by killing infected' Message displays.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) sm_shop_kill_infected_announce_type "1"

+		// "Changes how 'You got credits by helping teammate' Message displays.
+(0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) sm_shop_help_teammate_announce_type "1"

 		// Database to save money to.
 		// empty = don't connect to database
 		//  (MySQL & SQLite supported)